aspirebright/super-select/README.md

     sfdx force:source:deploy -p force-app
     ```

-5. After successful deployment, enable the "Super Select Demo" Flexi Page Tab for System Admins and other permission sets on the deployed Org to take look at the super-select demo.
+5. After successful deployment, activate and enable the "Super Select Demo" Flexi Page Tab for System Admins and other permission sets on the deployed Org to take look at the super-select demo.